KelseyRMonson/Umbrella-Academy/Command-Line/command_line_cheat_sheet.md

 This is a cheat sheet for the codes learned during the [Command Line Exercise](Command_Line_Exercise.md).

 >💡**Tip:** You can navigate quickly through this document by using the table of contents in the upper right-hand corner.
+>
+>Where applicable, I've included the command in the name of the section header so you can skim the list to find the command you're looking for.
 ><details>
 >    <summary> Help, where is the table of contents? </summary>
 >